 2. Madison Square Garden, May 2007.
 My NYC base that week was the cheap and cheerful Chelsea Star Hotel on West 30th Street, a laid-back joint that pitched itself somewhere between a hostel and a motel.
 The location was brilliant, just a stone’s throw from Madison Square Garden, which we ended up walking past at least four times a day as we went back and forth on our adventures.
 One morning we took its excellent All Access tour (team locker rooms, VIP suites, Club Bar), while on the way home I managed to grab this fortuitous shot.
 The line of NYPD cars pulled up out of nowhere, a gaggle of cops spilling out onto the pavement.
-Straining to earwig as we walked past, they were animatedly debating about the previous night’s baseball game and a couple of them… I shit you not… were actually eating donuts!
+Straining to earwig as we walked past, they were animatedly debating the previous night’s baseball game and a couple of them… I shit you not… were actually eating donuts!!

 3. Broadway Theatre, 53rd Street, May 2007.
 I’ve never been a big fan of musicals.
-I once fell asleep during Chicago, barely tolerated Moulin Rouge! and absolutely despised Cry-Baby; so much in fact that I felt personally insulted by the whole affair.
+I once fell asleep during Chicago, barely tolerated Moulin Rouge and absolutely despised Cry-Baby.
 Nevertheless, I’ve always felt there’s a time and place for everything and was determined to catch some kind of Broadway show during our trip.
 Desperate to see something I wouldn’t hate, I was instantly drawn to The Color Purple, an adaptation of the Oscar-winning Steven Spielberg film starring Whoopi Goldberg and Oprah Winfrey.
 Indeed Winfrey herself was on board as a producer when it began its Broadway run in 2005.
 Paying a whopping $238 for two choice seats in the orchestra, I’m happy to say they were worth every cent!
-Highly engaging with its profoundly moving story; there were towering performances, engaging set designs and memorable songs.
-Running until 2008, it even enjoyed an acclaimed revival in December 2015.
+Highly engaging with its profoundly moving story, there were towering performances, engaging set designs and memorable songs.
+Initially running until 2008, it later enjoyed an acclaimed revival in December 2015.

 Like this?
 Then why not check out my other articles from around The Big Apple.